-The local gross rental income defined in EPRA Best Practices, reconciled with the consolidated FRS income statement, corresponds to the "het rental income" defined in EPRA Best Practices, reconciled with the consolidated IFRS income statement, corresponds to the "property operating result" of the consolidated IFRS accounts.
-The total "net rental income" defined in EPRA Best Practices, reconciled with the consolidated IFRS income statement, corresponds to the "property operating result" of the consolidated IFRS accounts.
-The current rent at the closing date plus future rent on leases signed as at 30 June 2014 or 30 June 2015.
-This ERV does not take into account a furnished occupancy.
+The total "FRS accounts.
+The total "FRS accounts.
+The consolidated IFRS accounts.
+The total "net rent al income" defined in EPRA Best Practices, reconciled with the consolidated IFRS income statement, corresponds to the "property operating result" of the consolidated IFRS accounts.
+The total "net rent al income" defined in EPRA Best Practices, reconciled with the consolidated IFRS income statement, corresponds to the "property operating result" of the consolidated IFRS accounts.
+The current rent at the dosing date plus tuture rent on leases signed as at 30 June 2014 or 30 June 2015.
+This ERV does not take into account a turnished occupancy.